PDXostc/rvi_v2x_firmware/field-support-manual.md

 The Vehicle-to-Everything (V2X) board is a telemetry aggregation and delivery device.
 It provides access to:

-* Accelerometer
+* [ADXL345BCCZ](http://www.mouser.com/ds/2/609/ADXL345-879145.pdf) Accelerometer configuration and dedicated data stream
-* CAN/OBD interface via STN110/ELM327
+* CAN/OBD interface via STN110 (mimic of ELM327)
 * GPS (requires antenna)
 * GSM network connectivity, via SIMCOM chipset (requires 3g antenna, 3g SIM card)
-* Power over USB for host computer
+* Power management of USB for host computer

 Configuration and operation can be handled manually, but the device is intended to be complemented by a host computer for automated operation.